-The LSGC is currently designing a user management database, which will facilitate liaising with hundreds of users registered in the affiliated Virtual Organizations.
+The design of a user management database has been delayed by the end of the HealthGrid association.
+This database should facilitate liaising with hundreds of users registered in the affiliated Virtual Organizations.
 The database schema was specified, and state diagrams have been drafted.
 This service will interface to Virtual Organization Membership Service (VOMS) servers as well as the EGI applications database, to avoid replicating existing information.
 It will complement the VOMS and applications database with extra-information on the users and their affiliations.